History of the German Shepherd

 The German Shepherd Dog is confident and fearless.
 He is fun loving, easy to train, protective, devoted and intelligent.

 The athletic ability of the German Shepherd requires daily walks and exercise.
+They are also dogs that you can travel with.
 During these walks is also the opportunity for owners and trainer to train the German Shepherd Dog to be sociable and to teach him proper manners.

 It is in the German Shepherd Dog’s nature to guard his territory and his flock.
 He needs to be taught when and how to greet strangers and friends.